-- You can take ibuprofen (Advil, Motrin, or store brand) or naproxen (Aleve, Naprosyn, or store brand).
-Follow the directions that come with the medicine for how much to take and how often.
-Do not take this medicine for longer than about 2–3 weeks.
+- If your health care provider says it's OK, you can give ibuprofen (Advil, Motrin, or store brand) or naproxen (Aleve, Naprosyn, or store brand).
+Follow the directions that come with the medicine for how much to give and how often.
+Do not give this medicine for longer than about 2–3 weeks.

 An important part of the treatment for PFP syndrome is improving the strength and flexibility of the legs, hips, and core muscles.
 Health care providers usually recommend going to a physical therapist to make an exercise plan that will help.
 The plan may include stretching, squats, planks, lunges, and other exercises that improve strength and flexibility of the legs and hips.